-Gloria Arizaga is native speaker of Spanish, originally from México.
-She received her bachelor's degree in Journalism from the journalism school "Carlos Septién García" and her associates degree in Public Policies from the Instituto Nacional de Administración Pública de Querétaro.
+Gloria Arizaga is a native speaker of Spanish and originally from México.
+She received her bachelor's degree in Journalism from the journalism school "Carlos Septién García" and her associate degree in Public Policies from the Instituto Nacional de Administración Pública de Querétaro.
 She has a certification for Teaching Spanish as a Second Language to Children from the Rey Juan Carlos University.
-Before moving to the United States, Mrs. Arizaga worked as journalist and editor in several newspapers and magazines and had the honor to work under the direction of Nobel Prize in Literature recipient, Gabriel García Marquez.
+Before moving to the United States, Mrs. Arizaga worked as journalist and editor for several newspapers and magazines and had the honor to work under the direction of Nobel Prize in Literature recipient, Gabriel García Marquez.

 In the United States, Mrs. Arizaga has worked as consultant for publishers Editions Larousse and Chambers Harrap.
 She worked nine years at the University of Illinois Extension where she developed a listening course for AP Spanish.
 She has taught Spanish at St. John Lutheran School, and she currently teaches Spanish online to students in Beijing, China, and is a Spanish tutor.
 Mrs. Arizaga has taught at Countryside since 2015.